 What is Senchado?

-We all know of Chado (the way of tea) or Chanoyu, which refers to the traditional Japanese matcha tea ceremony.
+We all know of Chado or Chanoyu (can also be referred to as Chaji or Chakai), which refers to the traditional Japanese matcha tea ceremony.
 But how many of us know that Senchado (the way of sencha) was a thing as much as Chado at a time?
 Although now sencha is drunk in much more casual settings, most commonly in the comforts of one’s home or perhaps at a sushi restaurant, it started off as a more or less a ceremony quite similar to gong fu cha.

 Baisao and the History of Senchado

 Senchado is reserved for drinking sencha, and the higher grade gyokuro in particular.
 Senchado was introduced to Japan in the 17th century by a monk, calligrapher and poet named Ingen, who also happened to be the founder of the Obaku school of Zen Buddhism.
 The Obaku school was known for having a more Chinese-oriented incline in its teachings than other schools of Zen Buddhism.
 Senchado was also more Chinese in its nature as it closely resembled gongfu cha (Chinese tea ceremony).

 Senchado came to be popularized in the 18th century by a poet and monk named Baisao of the same school of Zen Buddhism.
 Baisao was known for leaving the temple and selling tea around Kyoto.
 His name translates as “old tea seller” and he is regarded as the first Senchado master.

 Baisao would walk around Kyoto carrying a woven basket made of bamboo thrown on a stick over his shoulder, along with a bamboo tube which he used for donations for serving tea.
 Baisao resented the elite, rigid structure of matcha ceremonies.
 He chose to focus on complete simplicity.
 He prepared loose leaf sencha by quickly simmering it in a pot of boiling water.